Calaverastudios/sinch-parse-integration/readme.md

 libstdc++.6.0.9
 ```

 That's all.
-If you are still running into problems and want our help with it, just  make a private repo in Github and invite me - [spacedsweden](https://github.com/spacedsweden).
+If you are still running into problems and want our help with it, just make a private repo in GitHub and invite me at [spacedsweden](https://github.com/spacedsweden).

-One last note, if you are **also** using the FacebookSDK, you need to remove Bolts because that I believe is built in to the FacebookSDK.
+One last note: If you are **also** using the FacebookSDK, you need to remove Bolts because that I believe is built in to the FacebookSDK.

 Happy building!